SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 	![Picture 27](Linked_image_Files/image(28).png)

-	*By dragging fields into a visual, they will be added to default wells/areas.
-For precision, you can drag fields directly into the wells/areas, as you will do next.*
+	>**Note**: By dragging fields into a visual, they will be added to default wells/areas.
+For precision, you can drag fields directly into the wells/areas, as you will do next.

 26. From the **Data** pane, drag the **Sales \| Profit Margin** field into the **Line y-axis** well/area.